nagasudhirpulla/taming_python/blog/skills/dbeaver.md

 ### Step 2 - Installing the jar files in the computer without internet
 * In the computer without internet, open the Database -> Driver Manager Menu
 * Click "New" button and fill the input fields for the required database driver
+* Click the "Add File" button to import all the jar files required for this database driver
-* At the bottom of the
+* Now we have completed the offline installation of a database driver !
+ The screenshots of

 ### Video
 The video for this post can be found [here](https://youtu.be/ErUPLbqXiB8)